dotnet/docs-aspire/docs/storage/azure-storage.md

 :::code source="snippets/tutorial/AspireStorage/AspireStorage.Worker/Worker.cs":::

 Before the worker service can process messages, it needs to be able to connect to the Azure Storage queue.
-With Azurite, you need to ensure that the queue is available before the worker service starts executing messaging queue processing.
+With Azurite, you need to ensure that the queue is available before the worker service starts executing message queue processing.

 :::zone-end
 :::zone pivot="azure-portal,azure-cli"

 :::code source="snippets/tutorial/AspireStorage/AspireStorage.Worker/Worker.cs" range="1-11,15-37":::

+The worker service processes messages by connecting to the Azure Storage queue, and pulling messages off the queue.

 :::zone-end

+The worker service processes message in the queue and deletes them when they've been processed.

 ## Run and test the app locally

 The sample app is now ready for testing.
 Verify that the submitted form data is sent to Azure Blob Storage and Azure Queue Storage by completing the following steps:

 1. Press the run button at the top of Visual Studio to launch your .NET Aspire app dashboard in the browser.
-1. On the projects page, in the **asireweb** row, click the link in the **Endpoints** column to open the UI of your app.
+1. On the projects page, in the **aspirestorage** row, click the link in the **Endpoints** column to open the UI of your app.

     :::image type="content" source="../media/support-app.png" alt-text="A screenshot showing the home page of the .NET Aspire support application.":::